 Essential Inner Work for the Carer of Young Children

 At first glance these may seem overwhelming to a mother with young children at home, but through my examples I hope to reveal how this kind of inner work can still be practiced on a daily basis regardless of money and time-constraints.
-On a side note, this list happens to run parallel to some of the conditions laid out by Rudolf Steiner in his “Conditions of Esoteric Training” from his book Knowledge of Higher Worlds if you’re interested in going deeper.
+On a side note, this list happens to run parallel to some of the conditions laid out by Rudolf Steiner in his “Conditions of Esoteric Training” from his book How to Know Higher Worlds if you’re interested in going deeper.

 Exercise & Meditation practice.